Our Mission, Our Passion & Our Faith Bring Hope

 Having opened in 1998, Hope Gospel Mission is quickly becoming a leader in the "rescue" of poor and homeless men and women in the Chippewa Valley.
 Our passion is to be a beacon of hope to those struggling to stay afloat.

-For those seeking short-term emergency shelter, Hope Gospel mission is here for them.
+For those seeking short-term emergency housing, Hope Gospel mission is here for them.
 Much more essential, though, are our long-term programs dedicated to addressing the root causes of a homeless person’s problems.
 We ultimately want to see our residents become contributing, independent members of our society.
 A 30-day program can’t accomplish this.
 It takes months of intensive work to break down bad habits, then build and reinforce good ones.

 In all our work, we strive to share the Love of Jesus Christ, our Lord and Savior with those we meet—residents, donors, volunteers, and our neighbors throughout the world.
 As a "Gospel Mission," we believe that Christ is the key to both eternal salvation and life here on earth.
 It is amazing to see how our residents change when they accept the Gospel in their hearts.
 For as it says in Romans 8:31 "if God is for us, who can be against us?"
 (NIV)